ChristophB/ontology_service/README.md

 # Installation

+* OWL2GraphML is required, but it is not yet available for public use.
 * Java jre8 is required to start the service.
 (If you dont want to mess around with configurations consider using the Dockerfile below.)
 * Use one of our released jar files or compile the Maven Project in Eclipse and create your own one.
 * Place a file *config.yml* in the same directory as the jar file. *config.yml* should contain all configurations such as the location of WebProtégés data dictionary and ports (use the configuration file of this git repository as reference).